-Please note: Generally, sponsors are required to visit all sites at least once during the first week of operation.
-However, the first week site visit requirement is waived for returning sites that operated successfully during the previous summer in the SFSP (or other most recent period of operation) and had no serious deficiency findings, or that participates successfully in the Child and Adult Care Food Program or the National School Lunch Program.
+NOTE: Generally, sponsors are required to visit all sites at least once during the first week of operation.
+However, a waiver to the regulation requirement to visit all sites was established by FNS for sponsors of sites that operated successfully in the previous year.
+The first week site visit requirement is waived for returning sites that operated successfully during the previous summer in the SFSP (or other most recent period of operation) and had no serious deficiency findings, or that participated successfully in the Child and Adult Care Food Program or the National School Lunch Program.
 Sponsors of these sites are still required to review the site within the first four weeks of operation.